 The topics in this section provide information on planning, deploying, tuning, and managing Tableau Server.

 If you are new to Tableau Server, and you want to deploy it in your organization, we encourage you to deploy Tableau Server as a single server in a test environment first.
-The easiest way to do a single-server installation and to understand the essential requirements is to follow the steps in Everybody's Install Guide(Link opens in a new window).
+The easiest way to do a single-server installation is to follow the steps in Jump-start Installation.

 This topic provides a brief overview of how to think about Tableau Server and how it interacts with your existing IT infrastructure.